ricardobcl/Dotted-Version-Vectors/README.md

 ## Removing old entries

-If we want to bound the number of entries of a dvvset, we can use the function `prune`, which takes a dvvset and the *maximum number of entries (MAX)* we want to have.
+If we *really* want to bound the number of entries of a dvvset, we can use the function `prune`, which takes a dvvset and the *maximum number of entries (MAX)* we want to have.
 If the dvvset exceeds MAX, we throw away the oldest entry that has no values (if there isn't any, don't do anything).
 We can know the oldest entry because we keep a *logical time (LT)* for each one.
-This LT is updated in 3
+LT provides everything we wanted with realtime timestamps, but with 2 advantages: there is no need to get / calculate the realtime for every update, and with logical time, we are immune to system clock skews.

-situations:
+This LT is updated in 3 situations:

 * The node **serving a PUT** executes `update`, we calculate the maximum LT for all entries, add 1 and associate it to the entry of that node's ID;